inspec/inspec/lib/bundles/inspec-compliance/README.md

 This extensions offers the following features:

- - list available profiles in Chef Compliance
+ - list available profiles in Chef Automate/Chef Compliance
- - execute profiles directly from Chef Compliance locally
+ - execute profiles directly from Chef Automate/Chef Compliance locally
- - upload a local profile to Chef Compliance
+ - upload a local profile to Chef Automate/Chef Compliance

 To use the CLI, this InSpec add-on adds the following commands:

- * `$ inspec compliance login` - authentication of the API token against Chef Compliance
+ * `$ inspec compliance login` - authentication of the API token against Chef Automate/Chef Compliance
- * `$ inspec compliance login_automate` - authentication of the API token against Chef Automate
- * `$ inspec compliance profiles` - list all available Chef Compliance profiles
+ * `$ inspec compliance profiles` - list all available Compliance profiles
- * `$ inspec exec compliance://profile` - runs a Chef Compliance profile
+ * `$ inspec exec compliance://profile` - runs a Compliance profile
- * `$ inspec compliance upload path/to/local/profile` - uploads a local profile to Chef Compliance
+ * `$ inspec compliance upload path/to/local/profile` - uploads a local profile to Chef Automate/Chef Compliance
- * `$ inspec compliance logout` - logout of Chef Compliance
+ * `$ inspec compliance logout` - logout of Chef Automate/Chef Compliance

 Compliance profiles can be executed in two mays: